From Non-Target School to Elite Boutique: How to Make the Cross-Country Leap

-Q: Since summer recruiting starts so early now, when did you reach out to your contacts to ask about interviews, and what did you say?
+Q: When did you reach out to your contacts to ask about interviews, and what did you say?

-A: By June, I realized that I would have a decent shot at bulge brackets and elite boutiques.
+A: A few months after starting the process, I realized that I would have a decent shot at bulge brackets and elite boutiques.